plafer/Tissue.jl/README.md

     + we need a mechanism to specify whether callbacks need to be run in UI thread or not.
 + If no callbacks are registered for a graph output stream, don't write to that channel
++ in `wait_until_done()`, also wait for all callback tasks to be done.
++ Add closed loop control in determining the sleep period for polling the generator calculator.
+    + Technically, we could be polling too fast and filling up the `Channel` buffers.
++ Flow limiter: Initialized to 30fps, which may be way to fast for some systems.

 # Performance improvements
 + Don't use structs that have fields with abstract types, see [this](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-fields-with-abstract-type)